 Livestock keepers must be aware of the sampling requirements for the purposes of monitoring bovine spongiform encephalopathy (BSE) in cattle.
 Livestock keepers must ensure that fallen cattle requiring BSE testing are disposed of to an approved BSE sampling site.

 Cattle keepers are responsible for the correct disposal of cattle aged under 48 months (or 24 months if appropriate) at time of death.
 They do not require BSE testing and can be sent to any suitable approved animal by-products premises - for example, knacker's yard or via the National Fallen Stock Company (NFSCo) in accordance with animal by-products legislation (see 'Disposal of animal by-products').

-All fallen cattle that die or are slaughtered on farm or in transit (other than for human consumption) must be tested for BSE if they are:
+All fallen cattle that die or are slaughtered on farm or in transit (other than for human consumption) must be tested for BSE if they are over:

 The carcases are the responsibility of the cattle keeper and must be sent to an approved sampling site.